Strengholt Holding: Core activities

 In 1971 Strengholt relocated its head office from the Leidsegracht in Amsterdam to Naarden and established itself in the monumental ‘Oud-Bussem’ Hofstede.
-This extensive complex, with the largest thatched roof in the Netherlands, was built between 1903–1906 and for the first 50 years it was used as a hygienic milking parlour.
+This extensive complex, with the largest thatched roof in the Netherlands, was built between 1903 and 1906 and for the first 50 years it was used as a hygienic milking parlour.
 The architects Berlage and Dudok considered it to be the best work of master builder K.P.C. de Bazel (1869–1923).
 The ‘Oud-Bussem’ Hofstede is now a listed building.

 Strengholt Music Group

 Strengholt Music Group has been one of the largest independent music publishers in the Benelux for more than 50 years.

-The group’s activities include the leasing of music rights(copyrights), publishing (sheet) music, and exclusively representing foreign and Dutch music publishers such as Stage Entertainment, NOS and MTV Networks.
+The group's activities include the leasing of music rights(copyrights), publishing (sheet) music, and exclusively representing foreign and Dutch music publishers such as Stage Entertainment, NOS and MTV Networks.

 The catalogue of the Strengholt Music Group includes evergreens, national and international hits by Chuck Berry, Jan Smit, Belinda Meuldijk (Rob de Nijs), Emile Hartkamp (Frans Bauer), Piet Souer, Ferry Corsten, Showtek, Markus Schulz, Paul Elstak, Peter van Asten and Laurens van Rooyen.

 As the owner of Dureco, among the oldest record labels in the Netherlands, the Strengholt Music Group is involved in leasing music productions.
 This catalogue includes Vader Abraham, Corry & de Rekels, Jacques Herb, Intwine, De Kermisklanten, Anita Meyer, Mieke, Benny Neyman and many more.

+In July 2023, CTM Outlander announced that it would acquire Strengholt Music Group.